Effective bounds on differences of singular moduli that are S-units: The -adic valuation of differences of singular moduli

 \subsection{Second case: $\ell$ divides $\Delta$.}

 For this part of the proof, we are going to heavily rely on \cite{Lauter_Viray_2015}, of which we have kept the notation.
-We again assume that the elliptic curve $E_0$ is given by an integral model over $\mathbb{Q}(j_0)$ that has good reduction at $\mu$.
+We again assume that the elliptic curve $E_0$ is given by an integral model over the ring of integers of $\mathbb{Q}(j_0)$ that has good reduction at $\mu \cap \mathbb{Q}(j_0)$.

 Suppose initially that $\ell$ divides the conductor of the order $\mathcal{O}_j$.
-Let $H_{j} \subseteq F$ be the minimal extension of the ring class field $H_{j}$ such that there exists an elliptic curve ${E_j}_{/F}$ with $j(E_j)=j$ and having good reduction at all primes of $F$ lying above $\ell$.
+Let $H_{j} \subseteq F$ be a minimal extension of the ring class field $H_{j}$ such that there exists an elliptic curve $(E_j)_{/F}$ with $j(E_j)=j$ and having good reduction at all primes of $F$ lying above $\ell$.
 Fix such an elliptic curve $E_j$ and base-change it to the compositum $L=F\cdot H_{j_0}$.
 Consider also a prime $\mu_L \subseteq L$ lying above $\mu \subseteq H$ and denote by $A$ the ring of integers in the completion of the maximal unramified extension of $L_{\mu_L}$, with maximal ideal $\mu_L A \subseteq A$.
-The elliptic curves ${E_j}$ and $E_0$ have good reduction over $A$ and, since $A$ is a complete discrete valuation ring of characteristic $0$ with algebraically closed residue field of characteristic $\ell>0$, we can use the same proof of Lemma \ref{Precise valuation} to see that
+By abuse of notation, we denote by $E_0, E_j$ the elliptic schemes over $A$ with generic fibers isomorphic to the base-changes of $E_0, E_j$ to the completion of the maximal unramified extension of $L_{\mu_L}$.
+The elliptic schemes ${E_j}$ and $E_0$ have good reduction over $A$ and, since $A$ is a complete discrete valuation ring of characteristic $0$ with algebraically closed residue field of characteristic $\ell>0$, we can use the same proof of Lemma \ref{Precise valuation} to see that

 Since $\ell \nmid \Delta_0$, we can now apply \cite[Proposition 4.1]{Lauter_Viray_2015} with $E=E_0$, $\mathcal{O}_{d_1}=\mathcal{O}_{j_0}$ and $\mathcal{O}_{d_2}= \mathcal{O}_j$.
 This proposition, used together with the fact that $\ell$ divides the conductor of $\mathcal{O}_j$, implies that $\Iso_{A/\mu_L^n A} (E_j, E_0)=\emptyset$ if $n>1$.
 Combined with \eqref{inequality valuation}, this gives